Home Improvement and Commercial Contractor Disputes

 Example: Certain contractors intentionally underbid contracts, with the intent to charge more later via a contrived “change order.”
 Regardless of the reason, any modification to an agreement governed by HICPA must be in writing to be enforceable.

-What Does it Mean if the Contractor Violates HICPA?
+What if the Contractor Violates HICPA?

 A contractor’s violation of HICPA prevents him from enforcing the contract to receive the contract price.
 Instead, the law limits his ability to recover only the actual value of work he performed correctly (not the contract price).